rockywng/SliceML/README.md

 # SliceML
 SliceML is a web-based NLP tool used for performing rapid sentiment analysis on YouTube comments to derive greater insight on video performance.
 The site can be accessed at sliceml.ca and currently averages 70+ unique monthly users, ranging from individuals to businesses.
-SliceML is still actively being worked on with new features scheduled to be released soon!
+SliceML is still actively being worked on, with new features scheduled to be released soon!

 # Usage
 Navigate to the site (sliceml.ca).
 Then, copy paste the link to a YouTube video from the navigation bar in your browser (including the https beginning).